-- technical and operational measures within the area of free movement which are related to border control and designed to prevent illegal irregular immigration and to counter crossborder crime; - (f) return of third-country nationals illegally staying on the territory of the Member States; - (g) use of state-of-the-art technology including large-scale information; - (h) a quality control mechanism, in particular the Schengen Evaluation mechanism, to ensure the implementation of Union legislation in the area of border management.

-(i) Solidarity mechanisms, in particular EU funding instruments.
+- (d) cooperation with third countries in the areas of covered by this Regulation, focusing in particular on neighbouring countries and on those third countries which have been identified through risk analysis as being countries of origin and/or transit for illegal irregular immigration; - (e) technical and operational measures within the area of free movement which are related to border control and designed to prevent illegal irregular immigration and to counter cross-border crime; - (f) return of third-country nationals illegally staying on the territory of the Member States; - (g) use of state-of-the-art technology including large-scale information systems; - (h) a quality control mechanism, in particular the Schengen Evaluation mechanism and possible national mechanisms, to ensure the implementation of Union legislation in the area of border management. - (i) Solidarity mechanisms, in particular EU funding instruments.